America Story Of Us Episode 7 Cities

 Economic Drivers and Technological Advancements

 Railroads and factories were the lifeblood of urban economies.
 Transcontinental railroads connected cities to vast hinterlands, making San Francisco a western anchor.
-Plus, the Interstate Commerce Commission, established in 1887, regulated rail monopolies, reflecting growing government involvement in urban economic stability.
+The Interstate Commerce Commission, established in 1887, regulated rail monopolies, reflecting growing government involvement in urban economic stability.
 Stockyards in Chicago and meatpacking plants in Philadelphia industrialized food production, while Detroit’s automotive industry pioneered mass manufacturing techniques.

 Challenges and Reform Movements